Lotto Max: Main prize

 The July 17, 2015 drawing was the first held under new rules allowing the main jackpot to exceed $50 million.
 The $55 million prize was won by a group of 20 employees of a Rona store in Quebec.
 At the time, it was the second-largest lottery jackpot in Canadian history, behind a $63.4 million Lotto 6/49 drawing in 2013.
 The first ever Lotto Max drawing for $60 million occurred on September 25, 2015, with a single winning ticket sold in Brampton.
 The first ever Lotto Max drawing for $65 million occurred on June 11, 2019, with a single winning ticket in Montreal.

 After a $65 million drawing on December 31, 2019 went without a winner, the first drawing for $70 million occurred on January 3, 2020.
+The first drawing for $75 million occurred on September 13, 2024.
+The prize rolled over to Lotto Max's first $80 million draw on September 17, which was split between two winning tickets sold in Ontario and Quebec.

 Prize pool

 The July 6, 2012 drawing was the first to offer a pool of $100 million in main prizes, with a $50 million jackpot and 50 of the $1 million MaxMillions prizes.
 Three consecutive weeks of rollovers fuelled the large payout, which marked the largest Lotto Max drawing under the previous caps.
 This combination of a $50 million jackpot and 50 of the $1 million MaxMillions prizes, totalling $100 million in main prizes, was replicated on other occasions, including June 2015.

 With the increase of the main jackpot's cap to $60 million, a new record was established on the August 12, 2016 draw with a $60 million jackpot and 42 MaxMillions prizes, totalling $102 million in main prizes.
 The jackpot had rolled over for eight consecutive weeks, fuelling the new prize pool record.
 This record was repeated on the January 6, 2017 draw.
 After a June 8, 2018 draw with a record of 50 MaxMillions prizes, the record was surpassed again in October 2018, where the October 26 draw featured 55 MaxMillions prizes, totalling $115 million in prizes.
 A winning ticket was sold in Edmonton.
 The June 15, 2021 draw featured a record 58 MaxMillions prizes and the maximum $70 million jackpot, totalling $128 million in main prizes.
 The draw would have 64 MaxMillions prizes, 42 of which were won.
 The June 18 draw was estimated to have 70 MaxMillions prizes, totalling $140 million in main prizes.
-This was also carried over to the June 22 draw, in which the main jackpot was won by two winning tickets in B.C and Ontario.
+This was also carried over to the June 22 draw, in which the main jackpot was won by two winning tickets in British Columbia and Ontario.
 In addition, 46 MaxMillions prizes were won.